What is your communications strategy?

 But your people – church members, students, customers, volunteers, etc – are not going to check your site every day for new information.
 So, the goal of every website should be two fold:

-- B) Get the first-time visitor to subscribe to ongoing communication.
+- Get the first-time visitor to subscribe to ongoing communication.

-B is critical to turning a one-time visitor into a regular, engaged part of your community.
-On-going communication may include:
+It’s critically important to turn a first-time visitor into a regular, engaged part of your community.
+On-going communication may include any of the following:

 - Subscribing to your e-newsletter